dclive/MSI-Z170A-GAMING-M3-Hackintosh/README.md

 I use a basic Broadcom wifi card mounted on a PCIe card for wireless and BT.
 BT is untested; wifi is only lightly tested.

 Sound via the 3.5MM in/out is untested since I use HDMI audio for output and don't use input.
-Reminder:  Quick guide.  :)

 USB remapping may be required depending on your specific requirements.
 This works for me.
+If you add the wifi/BT PCIe card, you'll have better luck with the extra USB mappings file posted on Jan 13.

-NIC:  E2400 Killer.
+NIC:  Qualcomm Atheros E2400 Killer.
 Works fine.

+Recommendation:  Add a Wifi/BT PCIe card.
+Apple-based Broadcom cards strongly recommended.